Articles Tagged ‘ human rights ’

 Empowering Citizens To Protect Their Local Community

 steveviedermanLongtime shareowner activist Steve Viederman discusses the notion of community governance, where communities reclaim democratic power of self-determination from corporations and other external forces.
 Exemplifying community governance is the Fair Trade Towns movement, where communities commit to supporting Fair Trade commodities such as coffee and cocoa.
-Click to continue reading and listen to the show…
+Read the show transcript

 ViewPoint: Communities Going Sweat-Free